khlkarim/ren/README.md

 renderingSystem.render(scene)

 1. move id management to Entity class (should make you able to work with entities outside the scene) (id should be customizable) done
-2. move rendering logic to RenderingSystem class
+3. add a hierarchy component (rendering depends on the hierarchy)
-3. add a hierarchy component
+2. move rendering logic to RenderingSystem class (rendering a scene is a per Entity thing) this is honestly unecessary, it works already